-They fit the classic style of many European countries with the comfort of leggings and light material for summer travels.
+The Brooklyn Ankle cut fit the classic style of many European countries with the comfort of leggings and light material for summer travels.

 Vivaia shoes are made of recycled plastic water bottles and hold up to daily wear at the beach or walking through cobblestone streets.